wbuce58/AlarmClock/README.md

 Before getting started, you will need to obtain a valid ID for Bluemix, GitHub.com and, optionally, IFTTT.
 Don't worry you can try them all for free!
 If you don't have an existing ID, sign up for one by following the steps below:

 ### IBM Bluemix Account
-1. Navigate to https://console.ng.bluemix.net/registration/ and sign up
+1. Navigate to [Bluemix](https://interconnectlabs.mybluemix.net/) and sign up or validate you are an existing user.
-1. As part of the Bluemix registration process, you will receive an email asking you to confirm your account.
-You are not registered until you confirm your account.
-If you do not receive a confirmation email, send a note to [id@bluemix.net](mailto:id@bluemix.net).

 ### GitHub.com
 1. Navigate to https://github.com, review the [terms of service](https://help.github.com/articles/github-terms-of-service/), and, if you agree with the terms, create an account.